anandcsingh/whisper-key/README.md

 #### Credential Repository

 The Credential Repository manages storing metadata about contracts and the details of issued contracts.
 All credential details are stored in a Firebase collection called CredentialMetadata.
 This store the definition of the credential data structure as well as other information.
-When the first credential of a certain type is issued a new collection for that type is created and managed via a Zero Knowledge Database called ZK Mentat DB
+When the first credential of a certain type is issued a new collection for that type is created and managed via a Zero Knowledge Database called ZK Mentat Store

-#### ZK Mentat DB
+#### ZK Mentat Store

 This is a simple Zero Knowledge Database that allows you to store a Merkle Map root on-chain while preserving the data in a data store of your choice.
 Currently the package has a Firebase backed version of the DB.
 But you can extend the `ZkMentatStore` abstract class to roll your own implementation.
 The class structure is below